-- intelli-sense - Contextual structure tree providing quick alternative navigation - Custom icons for XSL and XSD document elements - Code completion and - Validation of document and referenced schemas
+- Intelli-sense - Contextual structure tree providing quick alternative navigation (tip: press Ctrl+1 to toggle document tree view) - Custom icons for XSL and XSD document elements - Code completion and - Validation of document and referenced schemas

-The XML Editor will open when any document with an xml declaration is opened within Enterprise Architect.
+The XML Editor will open when any document with an XML declaration is opened within Enterprise Architect.
 (Alternatively, press Ctrl+Shift+O.) The XSLT Debugger uses two XML editors side-by-side, to display both the stylesheet and the document being transformed.